 To further enhance accuracy, online cross sectional microscopic imaging (OCT scan), a bit like an online MRI scan is used and guides the surgeon during the 30 second procedure!

 The world’s 3rd Victus laser was installed at Centre for Sight in April 2012.
-Centre for Sight is a reference site for the manufacturers of lasers for cataract surgery (Technolas Perfect Vision / Bausch and Lomb).
-Visitors from the United States, Canada and Europe regularly visit the Centre to see Victus in action and observe our unique manner of delivering the procedure.
+Centre for Sight is a reference site for the manufacturers of lasers for cataract surgery (Technolas Perfect Vision / Bausch and Lomb and CAPSULaser, Excellens).
+Visitors from the United States, Canada and Europe regularly visit the Centre to see 21st century cataract surgery in action and observe the unique manner in which the procedure is performed.

-Once the laser treatment is complete, you will then step back onto the operating bed and the Surgeon will continue to remove the fragmented cataract with fine instruments in a process known as phacoemulsification. and implant an intraocular lens.
-You will probably see a series of colors and flashing lights – enjoy the show!
+Once the laser treatment is complete, the consultant eye doctor /surgeon will continue to remove the fragmented cataract with fine instruments in a process known as phacoemulsification. and implant an intraocular lens.
+You will probably see a series of colours and flashing lights – enjoy the show!
 Once IOL implantation is complete and the procedure comes to an end, the Surgeon will inject antibiotic medication into the eye and ensure the eye is well sealed.
-You will have a patch and an eye shield placed on your eye.
+The eye will be patched an eye shield placed on your eye.
 This will be removed the next day.
 Cataract surgery recovery is very rapid and most patients notice a remarkable improvement in vision as soon as the patch is removed.